 Due to easier online payments, better interoperability, many startups have come up in the payments arena.
-Bill payments, donations, online shopping, and business transactions have all become more convenient and efficient thanks to the likes of Paytm, PhonePe, and Razorpay.
-Paytm has even added the ability to record vaccinations, while Spice Money is integrating doctors into their app for consultations.
-The pie is surely larger than expected and innovation has broadened the horizon of the audience.
+Bill payments, donations, online shopping, and business transactions have all become convenient and more efficient, thanks to the likes of Paytm, PhonePe, and Razorpay.
+Paytm even notifies about vacant vaccination slots, while Spice Money is integrating doctors onto its app for consultations.
+The pie is surely larger than expected and innovation has broadened the horizon.

 Demonetisation was another key driver in digitising India and thus attracting eyes to the Indian FinTech market.
 With a country-wide ban on Rs.
 500 and Rs.
 1000 denomination notes which accounted for 86% of the currency in circulation at the time, digital payments zoomed.
-Debit cards were primarily used at ATMs before demonetisation, but they soon grew common for financial activities too.
-It paved way for Fintech companies like Paytm, Phonepe, and MobiKwik, and a rise in prepaid transactions using UPI and mobile wallets.
+Debit cards were primarily used at ATMs before demonetisation, but they soon grew common for different kinds of financial activities as well.
+It paved way for Fintech companies like Paytm, Phonepe, and MobiKwik to grow, and also displayed a rise in prepaid transactions using UPI and mobile wallets.
 Interestingly, between 2018-19, UPI transactions were 1.2 times higher than debit card transactions, as reported by RBI.

 While Covid has copious upsetting and unsettling stories attached with it, there’s a silver lining as well.
 Apart from families finally getting together and hearts growing fonder, many FinTechs grew too.
 Due to the lockdowns and customers' fear of catching the virus, the shopping and payment space increased, with consumers choosing contactless payment completion.
-Paytm is even planning India's largest IPO, which will be held in a pandemic.
+Paytm is even planning to launch India's largest IPO in October, which will take place during a pandemic.
 Well, this is a totally different topic but it is comfortable to say that Covid-19 was a sure shot catalyst to a more digital India while also raising financial inclusion.

-During Covid, many subsidies were provided to the people and even though, with the formation of the Pradhan Mantri Jan Dhan Yojana scheme, many living in the interiors of the country have access to bank accounts but with too few and too far bank branches and ATMs, POS has an advantage over these brick and mortar financial services.
+During Covid, many subsidies were provided to the people and even though, with the formation of the Pradhan Mantri Jan Dhan Yojana scheme, many living in the interiors of the country have received access to bank accounts but with too few and too far bank branches and ATMs, POS has gained an advantage over these brick and mortar financial service providers.

 The three-year-old FinTech startup, BharatPe has acquired the 37-year-old PMC Bank; the five-year-old Groww which is an online investment platform has acquired the 13-year old AMC Indiabulls.
-New and advanced FinTechs marrying the oldies in the game is a handsome display of how technology is revolutionising the financial space in the country and also how not just experience but innovation in the field is imperative.
+New and advanced FinTechs marrying the oldies in the game is a handsome display of how technology is revolutionising the financial space in the country.
+It also exhibits how not only experience but innovation in the field is imperative.

-All things that our parents and grandparents couldn't have imagined are now feasible thanks to technology's seamless integration into our lives.
-The Indian FinTech sector has gone a long way, with a lot more in store, from safer digital payment networks to buying Dogecoin, from Blockchain technology connecting the financial sector in a new way to insurance firms identifying hazards via smartphone signals.
+All the things that our parents and grandparents couldn't have imagined have now become possible, thanks to technology's seamless integration into our lives.
+The Indian FinTech sector has come a long way, with a lot more in store.